JasonD122/COP4331-backend/API.md

 {
   joinCode: ""
   // or sid.
 If sid is found, it's used.
 Otherwise, you can use the joinCode
+  // If no fields are passed, then the first competition is used
   sid: ""
 }
 ```